nushell/nushell.github.io/book/custom_commands.md

 ```

 ::: tip Cool!
-You can see that Nushell automatically created some basic help for the commmand simply based on our definition so far.
+You can see that Nushell automatically created some basic help for the command simply based on our definition so far.
 Nushell also automatically adds a `--help`/`-h` flag to the command, so users can also access the help using `vip-greet --help`.
 :::

 We can extend the help further with some simple comments describing the command and its parameters: